Skip to content

 participant DMA as Hardware DMA

-participant Engine as Engine Thread
+participant Drv as Sink Driver Thread

 participant Src as Source Node